A medium tree, growing to a height of 15 m (and forms a lignotuber).

 Eucalyptus – from Greek, eu, “well” or “true” and calyptus, referring to the calyptra (καλύπτρo) or operculum, which is a bud cap or covering which covers the developing flowers.
 The calyptra is a fusion of petals and/or sepals and is shed when the flower opens, leaving a flower with many stamens (staminate) surrounding one female part (carpel).

-stellulata is derived from a Latin word meaning “little star” and refers to the appearance of the clustered flower buds (umbellasters).
+stellulata – is derived Latin meaning “little star” and refers to the appearance of the clustered flower buds (umbellasters).

 This species is not considered to be at risk of extinction in the wild.

 Field Guide to Eucalypts Vol 1 South Eastern Australia.
 M.I.H.Brooker and D.A.Kleinig.
 Blooming Books.